How Bionic can help you battle business headwinds

 Running a business can feel like an uphill struggle at the best of times, so it’s no surprise that nearly half (48%) of UK small business owners say that running a business during the coronavirus crisis has had a negative impact on their mental wellbeing.

-Financial uncertainty is placing a big strain on the mental well being of the UK’s business - business owners reported managing cash, a lack of money, and paying tax and rates as potential problems moving forward.
+Financial uncertainty is placing a big strain on the health and mental wellbeing of the UK’s business owners, who reported managing cash, a lack of money, and paying taxes and rates as potential problems moving forward.